OpenTwinCities/opentwincities.github.com/_posts/2014-07-14-hack-for-mn-2014-projects.md

 Homelessness isn't simply an issue of economics.
 Even more than money, homeless individuals often need guidance on how to navigate processes, make plans, find stablility, and cope with emotional hardships.
-This is all the more true when veterans return to civilian life, having experienced the trama of combat, and finding a society that can be crushingly indifferent.
+This is all the more true when veterans return to civilian life, having experienced the trauma of combat, and finding a society that can be crushingly indifferent.

-Considering this need for connection and guidence, the Veterans Serving Veterans team looked at veteran mentorship options and prototyped an initiative and website that could connect homeless veterans with veteran mentors.
+Considering this need for connection and guidance, the Veterans Serving Veterans team looked at veteran mentorship options and prototyped an initiative and website that could connect homeless veterans with veteran mentors.

-To get started, the Veterans Serving Veterans team would partner with an organization like the St. Stephens Homeless Shelter to pilot a veteran mentorhsip program.
-Such a program would require that mentors be former military personnel - so that mentors can better understand the trials of their mentees and connect with their mentees.
+To get started, the Veterans Serving Veterans team would partner with an organization like the St. Stephens Homeless Shelter to pilot a veteran mentorship program.
+Such a program would prefer that mentors be former military personnel - so that mentors can better understand the experiences of their mentees and connect with their mentees.

-Over the weekend, Veterans Serving Veterans made significant strids in technical development.
-Specifically, the team designed a website to support the mentorship program by helping veterans find mentors, helping mentors and mentees communicate, and providing resources and structure to mentors to help them connect and advice their mentee.
+Over the weekend, Veterans Serving Veterans made significant strides in technical development.
+Specifically, the team designed a website to support the mentorship program by helping veterans find mentors, helping mentors and mentees communicate, and providing resources and structure to mentors to help them connect and advise their mentee.
 The team has also begun to answer technical questions, such as what platform should be used (Django), and what other services should be integrated with the webste (a text message interface via Twilio).